 Today, Junior School students and faculty plan and execute three indoor May Day performances from grades K – 2, 3 – 5 and 6 – 8.

 The 1960s marked the beginning of the annual Holokū Pageant.
-Hundreds of seniors volunteer to pay tribute to the history of the Hawaiian Islands through an exciting sequence of ancient and modern hula and chants during two evening Holokū performances.
+Hundreds of Academy students volunteer to pay tribute to the history of the Hawaiian Islands through an exciting sequence of ancient and modern hula and chants during two evening Holokū performances.
 Student directors, representing each grade level, choreograph the hula and teach their peers.